Contrast-Security-OSS/DeveloperLearnGuide/docs/Cross Site Scripting (XSS).md

 ### Overview
 <br/>
-Cross Site Scripting scripting (XSS) describes a web security vulnerability that allows attackers to compromise user interactions by inserting malicious scripts designed to hijack vulnerable applications.
+Cross Site Scripting (XSS) occurs when _________ is a web security vulnerability that allows attackers to compromise user interactions by inserting malicious scripts designed to hijack vulnerable applications.

 An XSS attack targets the scripts running behind a webpage which are being executed on the client-side (in the user’s web browser).